jamstack-cms/jamstack-ecommerce/README.md

 ### Roadmap for V1

-- Add ability to specify quantities in cart
 - Auto dropdown navigation for large number of categories
 - Ability to add more / more configurable metadata to item details
 - Themeing + dark mode